-For disposal of air bags or air bag equipped vehicles, see your local dealership or qualified technician.
+See your local dealership or qualified technician.
 Air bags MUST BE disposed of by qualified personnel.

 SAFETY RESTRAINTS FOR CHILDREN

 See the following sections for directions on how to properly use safety restraints for children.
 Also see Air bag supplemental restraint system (SRS) in this chapter for special instructions about using air bags.